 - Add the diced pumpkin to the skillet, stirring until perfectly cooked, about 3 to 4 minutes.

-- Add the garlic and onion, cooking for another 2 to 3 minutes, or until the onion is soft.
+- Add the garlic, onion, and mushrooms, cooking for another 2 to 3 minutes, or until the onion is soft.

 - Pour in the stock, bring the chicken back to the pan, sprinkle with the thyme, cover and simmer over medium heat 15 to 20 minutes.